syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 ## Visual styles

-The `SkinManager` provides rich and professional look and feel UI for the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+The `SkinManager` provides rich and professional look and feel UI for the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 For example, The `Blend` style applied for the `UpDown` control.